Questions About ReNova?

 Q. Is ReNova the same as the Sinclair Method?

 A. Not at all.
-While the Sinclair Method (importantly) proves people with Alcohol Use Disorder can drink within normal limits, most are forced to stop using it, because they experience side effects they find intolerable (migraine headaches, emotional and sexual dysphoria, severe nausea, insomnia).
+While the Sinclair Method (importantly) proved people with Alcohol Use Disorder can drink within normal limits, most are forced to stop using it, because they experience side effects they find intolerable (migraine headaches, emotional and sexual dysphoria, severe nausea, insomnia).
 ReNova doesn't have these side effects.

 Q. I have heard that the Sinclair Method can take months to really work, what about ReNova?